 (4) Flexibility: Management Accountants are expected to be flexible enough to fit into multiple roles.
 This can be the role of a Financial Analyst, Data Analyst, as well as a Business Manager who understands the commercial viability of the projects.

 (5) Sound Technical Skills: This is an age of disruptive technologies.
-For a Management Accountant to remain relevant in the organisation, he must have the ability to adapt well to changing technologies.
+For a Management Accountant to remain relevant in the organization, he must have the ability to adapt well to changing technologies.
 The technical skills of a Management Accountant plays a pivotal role in deciding the quality of information presented by him.

 (6) People Management skills: Management Accountants do not work in isolation.
-They interact with teams across organisations and spearhead their own teams.
+They interact with teams across organizations and spearhead their own teams.
 Concrete information base forms the foundation of a Management Accountant’s core job.

 These are information that come outside the purview of data collected officially.
 A Management Accountant often receives such soft information from reliable team members and he must motivate these team members to continuously look for such information beyond the usual sources.